 In both World Wars, France used West African “colonial conscripts.”
 Deployed on the front lines, they were often the first to be killed.

 The pandemic took the health inequalities generated by US imperialism, and made them worse.

-Each year around this time we send our readers into summer with a thoughtfully curated list of the titles appearing over the past 12 months that dazzled, moved, and challenged us most.
+Each May we send our readers into summer with a curated list of the titles that dazzled, challenged, and inspired us most over the past year (or so).

 Jenny Erpenbeck’s fiction is an attempt to grasp the underlying precariousness of our sense of identity and belonging.

 Anthropology’s attention to the granular texture of someone’s life is a beautiful training for being a fiction writer.

 A resource for reading about, teaching, and discussing the novel as an artistic and cultural form.

 Working as a children’s librarian in a “one-library town,” Cleary, age 23, found bored boys asking, “Where are the books about kids like us?”

 Why read MFA-trained writers writing about writers training in MFA programs?

 How can reading novels affect the way doctors and patients communicate?